supriyamk2/Chic-Chat-Multomodal-RAG-/README.md

 It is particularly useful in domains like **fashion**, where user preferences span **both visual and descriptive attributes**.

 ---
+## 🧩 Components

+### 📂 Backend
+- `app.py`: Flask server that handles API requests.
+- `rag_final.py`: Core RAG pipeline — retrieves relevant documents/images and generates responses.

+### 🌐 Frontend
+- Located in the `/frontend` folder.
+- Simple UI built with HTML/CSS/JavaScript (or React, if applicable).
+- Allows users to upload images and type in queries.

+### 📁 Data
+- `data/` and `dataset/`: Contain sample multimodal content (images and text).
+- Vector representations are created using CLIP and stored for efficient retrieval.
+---

 ## ✨ Features